 section b - animal welfare body

 This section relates exclusively to the animal welfare body.
 The scientific animal protection legislation requires an animal welfare body to operate in each breeder/supplier/user establishment, in accordance with Article 26 and Regulation 50.
-The animal welfare body shall consist of at least the animal care and welfare officer(s) and in the case of a user, at least one member of the scientific workforce.
+The animal welfare body shall consist of at least the animal care and welfare officer(s) and in the case of a user, at least one scientist.
 In practice therefore, there must be at least two members of the animal welfare body in each breeder/supplier/user establishment.
 The designated veterinarian or suitably qualified expert may or may not be a member (preferably he or she will be), but at the very least, he or she must provide input to the animal welfare body.
 The HPRA recommends that the animal welfare body should contain sufficient members to allow for expert input, proper understanding and a fruitful discussion of the issues.
 The duties of the animal welfare body are set out in Article 27 of the Directive and Regulation 50(2) of the Regulations.

 Information on each member appointed to the animal welfare body should be provided along with a clear outline of their role in the animal welfare body.